No tickets to the National Day Parade (NDP) celebrating Singapore’s 53rd birthday?

 Mandarin Oriental Singapore proves itself worthy of its 5-star luxury hotel rating time and again, with amenities like luxury spa treatments making it a perfect retreat from the hustle and bustle of Singapore life despite being conveniently located right in the centre of the city and central business districts.

 Its hotel rooms seamlessly combining subtle oriental touches with luxurious contemporary comforts, and are even described as rooms with “city views”, “ocean views” and “city and Marina Bay views” on its website.
 So remember: ask for one on a high floor, preferably the Marina Bay View room with floor-to-ceiling windows.
-Or, get to BAY@5, the alfresco poolside lounge that offers equally great views of the bay (its other viewing spot, Axis Bar and Lounge, is closed for upgrading until September 2018 — too late to make the fireworks!)
+Or, get to BAY@5, the alfresco poolside lounge that offers equally great views of the bay, or at Axis Bar and Lounge!

 Situated Atop Marina Bay Sands, CÉ LA VI’s (the former Ku De Ta) is an obvious choice for the spectacular night, with its unblocked views and electric atmosphere.
-This year, book early for its Majulah!
-National Day Fiesta 2018 as it happens from noon all the way till 10 p.m., with pre-sale tickets limited to 150 at $28, and at-door-sale tickets at $48 (subject to availability).
+This year, catch a sneak peek of the NDP fireworks and airshows at CÉ LA VI!
+Be camera-ready on these following dates: 6, 13, 20, 27 July and 3 August before the big day.

 The views will be hard to beat at Singapore’s highest urban craft brewery – if you aren’t convinced you can visit its Facebook to see a video of the Singapore flag flypast during the Singapore NDP rehearsal.
-Book early – their tables and terrace bar seats are extremely popular, and especially since the resto is offering a National Day Platter featuring burgers, beer and shrimp.
+Book early – their tables and terrace bar seats are extremely popular.

 You’ll have to “chope” or reserve your spot at this beautiful pedestrian bridge linking Millenia Walk and The Float at Marina Bay areas with Marina Bay Sands.
 You might need to head there in the early noon, as it’s at the heart of the action – it will be crowded with people and things will get very loud, so do take care if you are bringing the little ones.